Mina Foley

-Mina Foley (9 March 1930 – 21 January 2007) was a New Zealand coloratura soprano, who rose to prominence in the 1950s.
+Wilhelmina Maile Foley (9 March 1930 – 21 January 2007) was a New Zealand coloratura soprano, who rose to prominence in the 1950s.
 She was the first of many to study under the acclaimed singing teacher Dame Sister Mary Leo.
 Other prominent singers who studied with Mary Leo included the internationally renowned soprano Dame Kiri Te Kanawa, soprano Dame Malvina Major, and mezzo-soprano Heather Begg.
 Foley's voice was dubbed "The voice of the century" by some.